Callippe silverspot butterfly

-The callippe silverspot butterfly (Speyeria callippe callippe) is a federal endangered species in the brush-footed butterfly family Nymphalidae.
+The callippe silverspot butterfly (Speyeria callippe callippe) is a federal endangered subspecies in the brush-footed butterfly family Nymphalidae.
 This is a subspecies.
 It is a member of the Heliconiinae, the subfamily known as longwings.
 The adult has a wingspan of just over two inches.
 The wings are eyecatching with a brown, tan, and black scalloped pattern on their surfaces and orange-brown with characteristic silver spots on the undersides.
 The wings and abdomen are hairy.
 The larvae are spiny, dark-colored caterpillars.

 The larvae are dark colored with many branching sharp spines on their backs.
 The larvae eat only one species of plant, the yellow pansy, or "Johnny Jump-up" (Viola pedunculata).
 The female adults lay their eggs on the plant or nearby, and the larvae overwinter nearby in a silk pouch.
 In the spring they feed on the yellow pansy, molt four times, then pupate for two weeks in a nest of leaves which they glue together with silk.
 The adult lifespan is about three weeks in late spring or early summer.